-The good news is that you can use a throat numbing spray to dull the senses and significantly reduce your gag reflex so you can remove your tonsil stones.
-Other methods are also listed below.
+One of the best ways to remove tonsil stones without gagging is to use a throat numbing spray to dull the senses, which will significantly reduce your gag reflex so you can remove your tonsil stones.
+Other methods include ice, gargling, and salt.

 So in this article we’re going to cover what the gag reflex is and how we can work around it so that you can manage your tonsil stones.

 Technically speaking, the gag reflex is your body’s defense mechanism to protect you from swallowing something foreign or unattended and is controlled by the medulla oblongata.